dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ```
 Or we can just call `utf8.RuneCountInString(s)`.

-We mentioned earlier that it is mostly a matter of convention in Go that text strings are interpreted as UTF-8-encoded sequences of Unicode code points, but for correct use of `range` loops on strings, it’s more than a convention, it’s a necessity.
+We mentioned earlier that it is mostly a matter of convention in Go that text strings are interpreted as UTF-8-encoded sequences of Unicode code points, but for correct use of `range` loops on strings, it's more than a convention, it's a necessity.
 What happens if we range over a string containing arbitrary binary data or, for that matter, UTF-8 data containing errors?

 Each time a UTF-8 decoder, whether explicit in a call to `utf8.DecodeRuneInString` or implicit in a `range` loop, consumes an unexpected input byte, it generates a special Unicode *replacement character*, `'\uFFFD'`, which is usually printed as a white question mark inside a black hexagonal or diamond-like shape `$`.
-When a program encounters this rune value, it’s often a sign that some upstream part of the system that generated the string data has been careless in its treatment of text encodings.
+When a program encounters this rune value, it's often a sign that some upstream part of the system that generated the string data has been careless in its treatment of text encodings.

 UTF-8 is exceptionally convenient as an interchange format but within a program runes may be more convenient because they are of uniform size and are thus easily indexed in arrays and slices.